Society of Hispanic Professional Engineers By-Laws

 Section 1:

-The name of the organization shall be changed from Latino Association Supporting Engineering Careers to the Society of Hispanic Professional Engineers.
+The organization's name shall be changed from the Latino Association Supporting Engineering Careers to the Society of Hispanic Professional Engineers.

 Section 2: